-3. The method whereby a man could enter into the kingdom of God, voiced for us in His words, “Love your neighbor as yourself”.
+3. The method whereby a man could enter into the kingdom of God, voiced for us in His words, "Love your neighbour as yourself'.
 Individual effort, group opportunity and identification with each other—such is the message of the Christ.

 Thus we have had four great Approaches of the divine to the human— two major Approaches and two lesser Approaches.
 These lesser Approaches made clear to us the true nature of the great Approaches and showed us how that which was conferred in the far distant history of the race constitutes a divine heritage and the seed of ultimate perfection.

 A fifth great Approach is now possible and will take place when humanity has put its house in order.
 A new revelation is hovering over mankind and for it the previous four Approaches have prepared humanity.
-The world war has purified mankind.
 A new heaven and a new earth are on their way.
-I would ask the orthodox [page 224] theologian how he interprets the words “a new Heaven”?
-May they not signify an entirely new conception as to the world of spiritual realities and perhaps of the very nature of God Himself?
-Does he regard himself as knowing all that can be known about God?
-If so, God is very limited.
+The words "a new Heaven" signify an entirely new conception as to the world of spiritual realities and perhaps of [Page 152] the very nature of God Himself.
 May it not be possible that our present ideas of God as the Universal Mind, as Love and as Will may be enriched by some new idea and quality for which we have as yet no name or word and of which we have not the faintest understanding?
 Each of the three concepts as to the nature of divinity— mind, love and will— were entirely new when first presented to humanity.

 What this fifth Approach will bring to humanity we do not and cannot know.
 It will surely bring as definite results in the human consciousness as did the earlier Approaches.
 For some years now, the spiritual Hierarchy of our planet has been drawing nearer to humanity and its approach is responsible for the great concepts of freedom which are so close to the hearts of men everywhere.
 The dream of brotherhood, of fellowship, of world cooperation and of a peace, based on right human relations, is becoming clearer in our minds.
 We are also visioning a new and vital world religion, a universal faith which will have its roots in the past, but which will make clear the new dawning beauty and the coming vital revelation.

-Of one thing we can be sure, this fifth Approach will, in some way— deeply spiritual, yet wholly factual—prove the truth of the immanence of God.
-The churches have emphasized and exploited the extra- territoriality of Deity and have posited the presence of a God Who is creating, sustaining and creatively active.
-This type of transcendent Creator must be shown to be only a partial truth [page 225] and this doctrine enriched by the manifestation of God in man, the hope of glory.
-It is this surely that the fifth Approach will demonstrate; it will prove also the close relationship between God transcendent and God immanent, for both expressions of God are true.
-God is transcendent and in “Him we live and move and have our being”, because “having pervaded this entire Universe with a fragment of Himself, He remains”.
-God is immanent in the forms of all created things; the glory which shall be revealed is the expression of that innate divinity in all its attributes and aspects, its qualities and powers through the medium of humanity.
+Of one thing we can be sure, this fifth Approach will in some way— deeply spiritual, yet wholly factual—prove the truth of the immanence of God and will prove also the close relationship between God transcendent and God immanent, for both expressions of God are true.